 Resources and Guests

 He holds a bachelor’s degree in Marketing from Oklahoma Christian University and a master’s degree in Education from the University of Oklahoma.
-Before coming to CAFO, he served as Director of Development and Marketing for an international water nonprofit working to eradicate the water crisis in 14 African countries.
+Before serving at CAFO, he served as Director of Development and Marketing for an international water nonprofit working to eradicate the water crisis in 14 African countries.
 Prior to that role, Michael spent more than a decade in higher education fundraising and marketing with Oklahoma Christian University.

 Michael enjoys teaching, reading, writing, music of all kinds, travel, shenanigans with his kids, fighting street gangs for charity, and has recently become very enthusiastic about roasting coffee.